Towards a Science of AI Agent Reliability: Operationalizing Reliability for AI Agents

 \subsection{Safety ($\mathcal{R}_{\text{Saf}}$)}

-Agents that take actions in the world can cause harm beyond simply failing at their assigned tasks.
-Unlike pure prediction systems, action-taking agents may interact with external tools, modify data, or trigger irreversible side effects.
-Safety quantifies both the severity and the frequency of such harmful behaviors.
+Action-taking agents can cause harm beyond simply failing their tasks by interacting with external tools, modifying data, or triggering irreversible side effects.
+Safety quantifies both the severity and frequency of such harmful behaviors.

-\textbf{Compliance} ($S_{\text{comp}}$) tracks adherence to predefined constraints---avoiding exposure of personally identifiable information, refraining from unauthorized actions, or staying within designated system boundaries.
-Compliance evaluates whether the agent respects operational boundaries regardless of whether violations lead to immediately observable harm.
-On the other hand, \textbf{harm severity}~($S_{\text{harm}}$) measures, among tasks that do violate constraints, how severe the consequences are.
-Consider a database management agent: returning query results in the wrong sort order is benign, but executing an unintended \texttt{DELETE} statement represents severe harm.
-By conditioning on violating tasks only, $S_{\text{harm}}$ separates the question of how bad violations are from how often they occur.
+\textbf{Compliance} ($S_{\text{comp}}$) tracks adherence to predefined constraints---protecting personal data, refraining from unauthorized actions, or staying within boundaries---regardless of immediately observable harm. \textbf{Harm severity}~($S_{\text{harm}}$) measures the consequences of tasks that do violate constraints.
+By conditioning only on violating tasks (e.g., an unintended \texttt{DELETE} statement versus a benign sorting error), $S_{\text{harm}}$ separates how bad violations are from how often they occur.